 - Bird, NC and Webb, JF.
 2014.
 Heterochrony, modularity, and the functional evolution of the lateral line system.
 EvoDevo2014, 5:21.
 DOI: 10.1186/2041-9139-5-21.
 Full text.

 - Schwalbe, MAB and Webb, JF.
 2015.
 Effect of light intensity on prey detection behavior in two Lake Malawi cichlids, Aulonocara stuartgranti and Tramitichromis.
 Journal of Comparative Physiology A. 201: 341-356.
 DOI 10.1007/s00359-015-0982-y

 - Tricas, TC and Webb, JF.
 2016.
 Acoustic communication in butterflyfishes: Anatomical novelties, physiology, and behavior, pp. 57-92.
 In: Sisneros, J. (ed.).
 Fish Hearing and Bioacoustics: An anthology in honor of Arthur N. Popper and Richard R. Fay.
 Advances in Experimental Medicine and Biology, Vol. 877.
 NY: Springer Verlag.

 - Marranzino, AN and Webb, JF.
-2018??.
+2018.
 Flow sensing in the deep sea: The mechanosensory lateral line system of stomiiform fishes.
-In review, Zoological Journal of the Linnean Society.
+In Press, Zoological Journal of the Linnean Society.